akash-shrestha/online-shop-app/README.md

 -Clone the folder </br>
 -Run 'npm install' on CLI </br>
 -Rename the '.env-sample' file present on the root directory to '.env' </br>
--Open the .env file and insert your database connection key(mongoDB atlas), payement partner key(stripe), mailing service provider key(sendgrid) in the .env file and save the file
+-Open the .env file and insert your database connection key(mongoDB atlas), payement partner key(stripe), mailing service provider key(sendgrid) and other required details in the .env file and save the file
 </br>
 -Run 'npm start'   </br>